 Proof - It suffices to prove the identity $x \uparrow (y \uparrow z) = (x \uparrow y) \uparrow z$; x, y, z being lists (as the two members are trilinear).
-It is obviously true when one of the factors is the void list.
-Let's show it when the three factors are non-void (throughout the computation, the law will have priority over other operators).
+It is obviously true when one of the factors is the empty list.
+We show it when the three factors are non-empty (throughout the computation, the law will have priority over other operators).